Do you know what attracted me to Bratislava the most?

 Bratislava’s most well-loved statues all have rather cheeky personas.
 The most famous is Cumil, a man whose upper body peaks out from the sewer.
 Due to his ankle-length height it wouldn’t surprise me if Cumil has unwittingly tripped a few people over, and more than once he has been damaged by cars.

 Nobody is quite sure what the man is up to – popular opinions include cleaning the sewer, and rather naughtily looking up women’s skirts.
-I’ve got to say, I do find the idea of him being a peeping Tom rather amusing.
+I’ll leave it up to you to make up your own mind!

 If you’re into architecture with a penchant for Brutalism, don’t miss this gravity defying building located near the train station.